cerb/cerb.github.io/_guides/localization/import-translation.md

 ---
-title: "Import a translation language pack"
+title: Import a translation language pack
-excerpt: The text within Cerb's interface can be translated into any language.
-This guide walks through the process of installing a new language pack.
+excerpt: This page provides a comprehensive guide on importing a translation language pack into Cerb.
+summary: This page provides a comprehensive guide on importing a translation language pack into Cerb.
+It covers enabling the Translation Editor plugin, downloading and importing language packs, and configuring language preferences for both personal and other users' settings.
+The guide explains the format and naming conventions of language packs, which are shared as `.xml` files in the TMX1 format, and provides examples of language codes using ISO standards.
+Additionally, it offers instructions on how to enable the necessary plugin, download available language packs, and import them into the system.
+The page also includes references to relevant Wikipedia articles for further information on translation memory exchange and ISO language and country codes.
+permalink: /guides/localization/import-translation/
 layout: integration
 topic: Localization
 jumbotron:
   title: Import a translation language pack
   tagline: ""
   breadcrumbs:
-  -
-    label: Resources &raquo;
+  - label: Resources &raquo;
     url: /resources/
-  -
-    label: Guides &raquo;
+  - label: Guides &raquo;
     url: /resources/guides/
-  -
-    label: Localization &raquo;
+  - label: Localization &raquo;
     url: /resources/guides/#localization
 ---